-Welcome to Human Services at Waubonsee Community College.
-You will find information in this handbook that will assist you in understanding your internship experience.
-This guide outlines the rules, policies, procedures and expectations for your internship.
+Welcome to the Human Services program at Waubonsee Community College.
+You will find information regarding your internship experience in this handbook.
+This handbook outlines the rules, policies, procedures and expectations for your internship.

-Internships are an essential learning experience that contributes to your development as a Human Services worker and represents a transition in your career as you move from student to professional.
-The experience provides the opportunity for you to apply the theoretical knowledge you have gained through lecture hours in real world clinical settings.
+Internships are essential learning experiences that contribute to your development as a Certified Alcohol and Other Drug Counselor (CADC) and represents a transition in your career as you move from student to professional.
+The experience provides the opportunity for you to apply the theoretical knowledge you have gained through your coursework in real world clinical settings.
 It is common to be nervous, excited, and to have moments of self-doubt.
 You will find that your Human Services instructors were once beginning counselors and there is a good chance that your fieldwork site supervisor once was an intern.
 All are here to help make this a successful experience for you and the clients you have the opportunity to counsel.
 Read the details in this handbook carefully, as you are responsible to follow these guidelines at all times.